msalemor/azure-servicebus-ha/README.md

 }
 ```

-### Messages Already Processed Logic
+## Messages Already Processed Logic

-This sample app uses a simple approach to keep state in memory.
+This sample app uses a very simple approach to keep state in memory, but in production this should be replaced with a more resilient and scalable solution.

 ```c#
 static object obj = new object();